Skip to main content

 NetSuite's advantage is that it's not just an accounting system.
 It's a full operational platform.
 Finance, inventory, order management, CRM, eCommerce, manufacturing, HR — it all lives in one system sharing one database.

 For businesses that need to manage inventory and fulfillment, NetSuite is clearly stronger.
-Intacct has a basic inventory module, but it's not designed for companies that run warehouses, manage purchase orders, or need demand planning.
+Intacct has inventory, purchasing, and order entry modules, but they're not designed for companies with complex warehouse management, advanced distribution, or heavy manufacturing needs.
 If you move physical products, NetSuite's inventory management is in a different category.

 Order management and billing in NetSuite is built for operational complexity.
 Sales orders, purchase orders, transfer orders, return authorizations, drop shipments — the entire order lifecycle is handled natively.
 Intacct handles basic order entry, but complex order management workflows belong in NetSuite.